 Onkyo C-733 - Presentation

 This CD player is from 2005 and was part of the top line of mini components from Onkyo.
-It was available as part of the PHA-933 combo including an integrated amplifier, a tuner and this CD player.
+It was available as a member of the PHA-933 combo including an integrated amplifier, a tuner and this CD player.

 The C-733 features a 24bits/192kHz converter from Cirrus Logic (CS4396-KS).
 Back panel shows two optical digital outputs (to compare DACs :)) and RCA connectors.
-That's all, no phones out.
+That's all, no phones out as it was available with the integrated amplifier.
+Same goes with the remote control.

 Onkyo_C-733_003.jpg